amkv/push_swap/README.md

 **rrr**  rra and rrb at the same time

 You can run checker with 1 extra flag
-**-g** Game mode - Try to sort stacks by yourself in interactive mode
+**-g** Game mode.
+Try to sort stacks by yourself in interactive mode

 ```
 ./checker -g 2 3 1